Benefit society: History of benefit societies

-This charter shows the importance of 'brotherhood', and the principles of discipline, conviviality and benevolence.
-The structure of fraternity in the guild forms the basis for orders such as Freemasonry and other fraternal orders, friendly societies and modern trade unions.
-Joining such an organisation a member gained the 'freedom' of the craft, and the exclusive benefits that the organisation could confer on members.
+This charter shows the importance of 'brotherhood', and the principles of discipline, conviviality, and benevolence.
+The structure of fraternity in the guild forms the basis for orders such as Freemasonry and other fraternal orders, friendly societies, and modern trade unions.
+Joining such an organization, a member gained the 'freedom' of the craft and the exclusive benefits that the organization could confer on members.

-Historically, benefit societies have emphasised the importance of social discipline, in conforming to the rules of the organisation and society, and acting in a morally uplifting and ethical manner.
+Historically, benefit societies have emphasized the importance of social discipline in conforming to the rules of the organization and society, and acting in a morally uplifting and ethical manner.
 Conviviality and benevolence are important principles.
 Fraternal societies differed from public and private hierarchical aid organizations by employing an "ethical principle of reciprocity."
 This removed the stigma of charity.

-During the eighteenth and nineteenth centuries benefit societies in the form of friendly societies and trade unions were essential in providing social assistance for sickness and unemployment, and improving social conditions for a large part of the working population.
-With the introduction in the early twentieth century of state social welfare programs, and industrial, health and welfare regulation, the influence and membership of benefit societies have declined in importance, but remains significant.
-Nevertheless, in many countries, for example in Europe, mutual benefit societies continue to provide statutory and supplementary healthcare coverage.
+During the eighteenth and nineteenth centuries, benefit societies in the form of friendly societies and trade unions were essential in providing social assistance for sickness and unemployment, and improving social conditions for a large part of the working population.
+With the introduction in the early twentieth century of state social welfare programs and industrial, health, and welfare regulation, the influence and membership of benefit societies have declined in importance but remain significant.
+Nevertheless, in Europe, mutual benefit societies continue to provide statutory and supplementary healthcare coverage, accounting for 25 percent of the insurance market.

 Peter Kropotkin posited early in the 20th century that mutual aid affiliations predate human culture and are as much a factor in evolution as is the "survival of the fittest" concept.

-Oaths, secret signs and knowledge, and regalia were historically an important part of many benefit societies, but declined in use in most benefit societies during the late nineteenth and early twentieth centuries.
-Conversely, signs and ceremony have become the mainstay of fraternal societies that no longer focus as much on mutual aid.
+Oaths, secret signs and knowledge, and regalia were historically an essential part of many benefit societies.
+Still, they declined in use in most benefit societies during the late nineteenth and early twentieth centuries.
+Conversely, signs and ceremonies have become the mainstay of fraternal societies that no longer focus as much on mutual aid.